-In response to public demand, the Climate Program Office’s Communication and Education Program (CommEd) provides climate data and information to help build a climate-smart, resilient nation.
+In response to public demand, the Climate Program Office’s Communication, Education, and Engagement Division (CEE) provides climate data and information to help build a climate-smart, resilient nation.
 Our goal is to foster a climate-literate public that understands its vulnerabilities to a changing climate and makes informed decisions.

 Our Strategic Approach

-The CommEd team takes a four-pronged strategic approach:
+The CEE team takes a four-pronged strategic approach:

-» We host and participate in dialogs and workshop to build better relationships with our publics, and to help them find and use data and information in climate-related decisions;
+- We host and participate in dialogs and workshops to build better relationships with our publics, and to help them find and use data and information in climate-related decisions;

 Our Priority Publics

 A “public” is any segment of society that can be characterized by their needs for information, their motivations, and their information-seeking behaviors.
-The CommEd team serves five priority publics:
+The CEE team serves five priority publics:

-The CommEd team manages a diverse portfolio of projects, products, and partnerships all designed to promote climate literacy.
+The CEE team manages a diverse portfolio of projects, products, and partnerships all designed to promote climate literacy.
 Our goals and objectives are summarized below.